Use the Core SDK for Android

 : To listen for events specific to this conversation.

-To listen to general events, use flows on the CoreClient
+To monitor general events on the CoreClient

 networkConnectivityState

-: To determine network state.events
+: To determine the network state.events

 : To listen for general events (including events from all conversations).